Minor bodies I: Asteroids

 Pitted terrain in crater floor on 4 Vesta from NASA

-- 4 Vesta's flattened southern region is a large impact structure the crater Rheasylvia.
-Its central peak is one of the tallest known mountain in the Solar System.
+- 4 Vesta's flattened southern region is a large impact structure the crater Rheasilvia.
+Its central peak is one of the tallest known mountains in the Solar System.

 - Based on impact geochronology, the southern regions seems to be no more than 2 gy old, much younger than the north.

 - A series of troughs encircle 4 Vesta's tropics.
-Possible connected to compression during the Rheasylvia impact.
+Possible connected to compression during the Rheasilvia impact.